Did you know that dehydrated and dry skin is not the same thing? We bet you didn’t. Well, read on to know the difference!

 To keep it simple, dry skin is one that lacks natural oils while dehydrated skin lacks water.
 The first one is a skin type while the second one is a skin condition.
 These two cannot be correlated.

 There are four skin types: normal, oily, combination, and dry.
-Every individual is born with a specific skin type, but it often changes with changing seasons, age, and other environmental factors, etc. For people who have dry skin, their sebaceous glands do not produce enough oils.
+Every individual is born with a specific skin type, but it often changes with changing seasons, age, and other environmental factors, etc. For people who have dry hands and skin, their sebaceous glands do not produce enough oils.

 In some people, health condition like hypothyroidism makes their skin dry.